johndoe31415/luksrku/README.md

 server (which holds all the LUKS keys) share a secret.
 The client either knows the address of the server or it can issue a broadcast in the network to find the correct one.
-With the help of the shared secret, a TLS connection is established betweem the client and a legitimate server (who also knows the same secret).
+With the help of the shared secret, a TLS connection is established between the client and a legitimate server (who also knows the same secret).
 The server then tells the client all the LUKS passphrases, which performs luksOpen on all volumes.